-Also build frontline workers' capacity to carefully observe how the caregiver and child interact, picking up signals indicating strengths or difficulties in their relationship (see the box Helping frontline workers interact with caregivers).
-UNICEF and WHO's practice guide Strengthening nurturing care in health and nutrition services (24) will have more guidance on this.
+Also build frontline workers' capacity to carefully observe how the caregiver and child interact, picking up signals indicating strengths or difficulties in their relationship (see box Helping frontline workers interact with caregivers).
+UNICEF and WHO's practice guide Strengthening nurturing care through health and nutrition services (27) has more guidance on this.